jturco/arcgis_cdk/README.md

 Login to your AWS Account to Execute the Code:

 1. Ensure the ArcGIS Enterprise Software has been uploaded to the S3 bucket created by the CDK
-2. Navigate to Amazon Sysetms Manager
+2. Navigate to AWS Systems Manager
 3. Chose the Run Command from the options on the left
 4. Create a new run command
 5. Search for the existing PowerShell Run Document
     * `AWS-RunPowerShellScript`
-6. Paramaters for Run Command
+6. Parameters for Run Command
     * `Document` - 1 (Default)
-    * `Command paramaters` - Copy the contents from `EC2InstancePrep.ps1` file (updated with your paramaters)
+    * `Command parameters` - Copy the contents from `EC2InstancePrep.ps1` file (updated with your parameters)
     * `Working Directory` - Leave Blank
     * `Execution Timeout` - Leave at 3600
     * `Targets` - Choose the instances that were deployed above
     * Other parameters can be left as default
-    * (Optionally) COnfigure an S3 Bucket where Command output will be added
+    * (Optionally) Configure an S3 Bucket where Command output will be added
 7. Execute the Run Command!!

 ![arcgis_cdk](https://github.com/jturco/arcgis_cdk/blob/main/images/arcgis_cdk_instance_prep.png)

 ### PowerShell DSC Command

 At this point the infrastructure should have been stood up with CDK, the EC2 Instances should have been prepped by the first Run Command in System Manager.
-It's time to Deploy Some SOftware.
+It's time to Deploy Some Software.

-1. Ensure the ArcGIS Enterprise Software has been uploaded to the S3 bucekt created by the CDK
+1. Ensure the ArcGIS Enterprise Software has been uploaded to the S3 bucket created by the CDK
-2. Navigate to Amazon Sysetms Manager
+2. Navigate to AWS Systems Manager
 3. Chose the Run Command from the options on the left
 4. Create a new run command
 5. Search for the existing PowerShell Run Document
     * `AWS-RunPowerShellScript`
-6. Paramaters for Run Command
+6. Parameters for Run Command
     * `Document` - 1 (Default)
-    * `Command paramaters` - Copy the contents from `InvokeDSC.ps1` file (updated with your paramaters)
+    * `Command parameters` - Copy the contents from `InvokeDSC.ps1` file (updated with your parameters)
     * `Working Directory` - Leave Blank
     * `Execution Timeout` - Change to 28800 (we want to give the commands at least 8 hours to complete)
     * `Targets` - Choose **ONLY** the orchestration instance
     * Other parameters can be left as default
-    * *(Optionally)* COnfigure an S3 Bucket where Command output will be added
+    * *(Optionally)* Configure an S3 Bucket where Command output will be added
 7. Execute the Run Command!!

 ### Summary

 Your all set!
-Login to the newly deployed ArcGIS Enterprise site using the credentials created in the PowerShell DSC file and the URL specificied in your Route53 entries!
+Login to the newly deployed ArcGIS Enterprise site using the credentials created in the PowerShell DSC file and the URL specified in your Route53 entries!